yconst/burro/README.md

 All configuration options reside in `burro/src/config.py`.

 By default Burro outputs throttle on channel 2 of the NAVIO2 rail, and steering on channel 0.
-You may wish to change this.
+These are channel 3 and one correspondingly, as marked on the NAVIO2 board.
+You may wish to change this depending on your config.

 Depending on your vehicle servo and motor, you may wish/need to calibrate the PWM output ranges, as well as the steering angle and camera horizontal FOV.
 The last two are currently not important but may become in the future.